chhuang-one/sqxclib/doc/SqxcValue.md

 	xc = xc->send();
 ```

-If you are just converting JSON data types to C data types, you can use sqxc_send_to() to pass JSON data to SqxcJsoncParser, which then outputs data arguments to SqxcValue.
+If you are just converting JSON data types to C data types, you can use sqxc_send_to() to pass JSON data to SqxcJsonParser, which then outputs data arguments to SqxcValue.
 The data flow looks like:

-	Sqxc data arguments ───── SqxcJsoncParser ────> SqxcValue   ───> SqType::parse()
+	Sqxc data arguments ───── SqxcJsonParser ────> SqxcValue   ───> SqType::parse()

 use C language